Each time you log into your account on a new device we require a few things to ensure it’s you:

 - Sign in to the Wealthsimple app on your mobile device

-- Tap the Profile icon at the bottom of the screen
+- Tap the Profile icon at the top-right of the screen

 - Follow the prompts to change your method